pazmiller/fraud_detection_banking/README.md

 ```
 ### Run Analysis
+# python src/app.py to Run the pipeline

 # Run batch analysis on dataset folder
-python src/app.py
+default ./dataset folder is used

-# Or customize the folder path in src/app.py:
+Or customize the folder path in src/app.py:
-# folder_path = "./your_dataset_folder"
+folder_path = "./your_dataset_folder"

 ```

 ## 📁 Project Structure